Second Punic War: Primary sources

 The most reliable source for the Second Punic War is the historian Polybius (c.
-200), a Greek sent to Rome in 167BC as a hostage.
-He is best known for The Histories, written sometime after 146BC.
+200), a Greek sent to Rome in 167 BC as a hostage.
+He is best known for The Histories, written sometime after 146 BC.
 Polybius's work is considered broadly objective and largely neutral between Carthaginian and Roman points of view.
 Polybius was an analytical historian and wherever possible interviewed participants, from both sides, in the events he wrote about.
 Modern historians consider Polybius to have treated the relatives of Scipio Aemilianus, his patron and friend, unduly favourably but the consensus is to accept his account largely at face value.
 The modern historian Andrew Curry sees Polybius as being "fairly reliable"; Craige Champion describes him as "a remarkably well-informed, industrious, and insightful historian".

 Much of Polybius's account of the Second Punic War is missing after 216 BC or only exists in fragmentary form.
 As a result, the main source for much of the war is the account written by the Roman historian Livy.
 This is commonly used by modern historians where Polybius's account is not extant.
 Livy relied heavily on Polybius, but wrote in a more structured way, with more details about Roman politics; he was also openly pro-Roman.
 His accounts of military encounters are often demonstrably inaccurate; the classicist Adrian Goldsworthy says Livy's "reliability is often suspect", and the historian Phillip Sabin refers to Livy's "military ignorance".

 Other, later, ancient histories of the war exist, although often in fragmentary or summary form.
 Modern historians usually take into account the writings of Diodorus Siculus and Cassius Dio, two Greek authors writing during the Roman era; they are described by John Lazenby as "clearly far inferior" to Livy, but some fragments of Polybius can be recovered from their texts.
 The Greek moralist Plutarch wrote several biographies of Roman commanders in his Parallel Lives.
 Other sources include coins, inscriptions, archaeological evidence and empirical evidence from reconstructions.